The GOP’s big bulk book-buying machine is boosting Republicans on the bestseller lists

 And that can be a significant source of income for lawmakers.
 Brett Kappel, an attorney who specializes in federal election regulations, said members of Congress are forbidden from earning more than $29,595 in income beyond their federal salaries in 2021.
 But book advances and royalties are specifically exempted from these limits.

-“You can see why writing books is one of the favorite ways for members to earn outside income,” Kappen said.
+“You can see why writing books is one of the favorite ways for members to earn outside income,” Kappel said.

 In addition to Crenshaw’s book, Republican organizations have made large bulk purchases of books by Senate Minority Leader Mitch McConnell (R-Ky.), Sen. Tom Cotton (R-Ark.), Sen. Josh Hawley (R-Mo.) and Donald Trump Jr.